namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 I eventually Dockerized and deployed the model using AWS SageMaker, gaining hands-on experience with reproducible training environments, hyperparameter tuning jobs, and model serving endpoints.
 A later debugging adventure taught me that missing geolocation data (and a lapsed Google API key!) could tank performance — an invaluable “garbage in, garbage out” lesson.

 Overall, this project connected data science theory with real, messy data and real-world systems.
 It sharpened my understanding of geospatial features, temporal modeling, and production ML workflows, and it ultimately convinced my colleagues that I was serious about machine learning — leading to my formal move into our company’s data science team soon after.

-## Rebooted earlier Citibike destination-prediction project with XGBoost, custom K-area metric, and SageMaker-hosted demo site—combining model experimentation with hands-on MLOps deployment., (2020-10-20, [link](https://michal.piekarczyk.xyz/project/2020-10-20-bike-share-learn-reboot/))
-...
-Several years after my first Citibike destination-prediction experiment, I revisited the idea—this time applying everything I’d learned since, both in modeling and deployment.
-The goal remained the same: given a rider’s start time and location, predict the neighborhood where their trip would end.

-This version used XGBoost rather than scikit-learn Random Forest,  along with new temporal and categorical features and a complete hyperparameter-tuning workflow.
-I explored both the functional API (xgboost.train) and the scikit-learn-style API (XGBClassifier().fit), discovering that the former exploited parallelism much better—4 minutes vs 49 minutes wall time for the same result.
-I also learned that, at the time, neither API fully supported batch or incremental training, which was something I’d hoped to test for online-learning scenarios.

-Feature engineering included weekday flags and time-of-day bucketing (five coarse periods instead of 24 hourly bins).
-EDA confirmed clear differences between weekday and weekend behavior—two commute-time peaks during the week versus one broader weekend curve—and the new weekday feature turned out to be the model’s most predictive input.

-To evaluate performance, I devised a new metric called “K-area”, inspired by top-K accuracy, which I had used in the previous project.
-Instead of just measuring the proportion of correct top-1 predictions, it averaged cumulative accuracies across ranks, giving a more nuanced sense of how close predictions were to the right neighborhood.
-Looking back, it was effectively a uniform-weighted version of MRR (Mean Reciprocal Rank).

-I ran over a thousand model variations, tracking metrics per epoch and across parameter combinations, and used the results to analyze performance curves.
-To make the work more tangible, I built a small demo site: a web page with a map plotting predicted destinations, backed by a SageMaker “bring-your-own-Docker” endpoint and a Google Static Maps API overlay.

-In the end, this reboot blended machine-learning experimentation and production engineering—a full MLE + MLOps loop in miniature.
-The project deepened my intuition for feature importance, evaluation metrics, and the practical trade-offs of serving real models online.

-## Built infrastructure to serve my company’s first ML underwriting model in 2015, using Redis + Django to deliver real-time predictions., (2015)
-When I joined my first ML startup in 2015, we barely had any customer data—so our early system relied entirely on heuristics.
-By the time we landed our first paying customers, I volunteered to take a stab at training our first real model from the new data we’d started collecting.

-Coming out of school, I knew ML theory but not practice.
-I reached for Weka (which I’d used academically), unaware that scikit-learn was already the industry standard.
-My results were underwhelming compared to those of a newly hired Data Scientist, who had prior experience and quickly outperformed me.
-Looking back, it was a humbling and pivotal moment: my academic background didn’t directly translate into production-ready applied ML.

-I learned scikit-learn from him, and with the data we had—default customer data plus our first provider—I trained my first Random Forest model.
-While my colleague’s model ultimately won on AUC and was chosen for deployment, I contributed by building the infrastructure to host it.

-I used Redis to cache the model, integrated it into our Django web server, and wrote the glue code to call `predict_proba` on new prospective customer data.
-This supported underwriting decisions in real time.
-To manage multiple models, I keyed them by retailer, allowing us to segment and transition more deliberately as we added new versions.

-Though humbling, it was a defining career moment: a hands-on education in the difference between academic ML and applied ML, and my first experience building real infrastructure to bring a model into production.

 ## Transformed Twilio from a messaging provider into a data source, analyzing prepaid vs. VOIP numbers and deploying a non-fixed-VOIP feature as a business rule to reduce default risk., (2017)